KelvinShadewing/StarboundCharMods/README.md

     * Make it so that when not firing, Midi's arms use the unarmed animation, and make the throwing animation actually look like throwing.

-    * Fix Midi's nutbomb recipe not being unlocked from the beginning.

     * Have transphere tech active at start.

     * Create tech station graphics.

     * Find/make a new ship.